2018 Morgan State Bears football team

 The 2018 Morgan State Bears football team represented Morgan State University in the 2018 NCAA Division I FCS football season.
 They were led by first-year interim head coach Ernest T. Jones.
 The Bears played their home games at Hughes Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 4–7, 3–4 in MEAC play to finish in a tie for sixth place.

-Previous season

-The Bears finished the 2017 season 1–10, 1–7 in MEAC play to finish in last place.

-On December 18, 2017 Fred Farrier was dismissed and released from his contract.
-He finished at Morgan State with a record of 4–18.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Bears were picked to finish in ninth place.

 Preseason All-MEAC Teams

 The Bears had seven players selected to the preseason all-MEAC teams.